wesetech-digital/Credit-Score/README.md

-Here’s a detailed README for setting up the environment, starting the server, hitting the endpoint, parsing the payload, and understanding the features and expected outputs:

----

-# FastAPI Loan Default Prediction Service
+# FastAPI Loan Default Prediction & Credit Scoring Service

 This FastAPI service allows users to submit loan data for prediction on whether a loan will default, using a pre-trained machine learning model pipeline.
 The service is built with **FastAPI**, **scikit-learn**, and **SHAP** for model explainability.